thomasegense/bigmathfast/README.md

 BigMathFast.eulerTotient(BigInteger b)

 ## Rationalize - approximate a BigDecimal with a fraction.
+Finds the best rational approximation to a BigDecimal.
 Precision up to 10000 digits.
-Can take maximum denominator or maximumNumber of digits in denominator as input.
+Can take maximum denominator value or maximum number of digits in denominator as input.

 BigMathFast.PI constant has the first 5400 digits of PI

 Usage: